 - If you are losing newborn calves because of mis-mothering then those cows should be identified and culled.

-- In FarmWorks, run a Dam Productivity report.
+- In FarmWorks Classic, run a Dam Productivity report.
 Compare cows for calf deaths before tagging, between birth and weaning, and after weaning.

 - Make a management group of cows that have lost an unacceptable number of calves before weaning.